EndangeredMassa/modern-ember/README.md

 This is a rewrite of the job board.

+## Conventions

+Conventions for this app follow Ember community standards.
+Deviations or elaborations are [documented](./docs/conventions).

 ## Dependency Issues

 - [ember-intl#814](https://github.com/ember-intl/ember-intl/issues/814) has an issue that means `errorOnMissingTranslations` doesn't work.